 - be clear, sharp, in focus, and in full colour

 - be taken straight on with your face and shoulders centered and squared to the camera

 - reflect your current appearance (taken within the last twelve (12) months)

 - show your complete name, as well as the name and complete address of the photo studio and the date the photo was taken on the back of one photo

 - be submitted, via mail or courier with a completed Photograph Verification Form

 Note: Self-taken and/or self-printed photographs and non-passport photographs will not be accepted.
 We may request additional photographs at any time if we deem previously submitted photographs unacceptable.

 - Identification: If you are applying for NDT certification for the first time you must submit a verified true copy of one valid piece of government-recognized identity document on a completed Identification Verification Form.
 The identity document must show your full legal name, date of birth, photo and signature, and be verified as a true copy by your listed employer or by a professional individual listed on the Identification Verification Form.
 Examples of valid and acceptable proof of ID include passports, driver’s licences, military ID, certificate of Indian status, or a provincial health care card that includes your photo and signature (excludes Alberta, Manitoba and Newfoundland and Labrador).
 Documents in languages other than English or French must be translated by a certified translator.

-- Proof of NDT Training Course Completion: In addition to filling out the “Training” section of the application form, you are required to submit a copy of each training certificate that you have received for method-specific NDT training course completion from an Accepted Training Organization (ATO).
+- Proof of NDT Training Course Completion: In addition to filling out the “Training” section of the application form, you are required to submit a copy of each training certificate that you have received for method-specific NDT training course completion from an Recognized Training Organization (RTO).

 When you submit all of the above, and your application is reviewed, processed and approved by the Natural Resources Canada (NRCan) Non-Destructive Testing Certification body (NDTCB) you will receive your Written Examination Admittance and Registration Form(s).